1991 BMW 850i

 This is my 12 cylinder (V12) 1991 BMW 850i acquired Nov 2013 with 133K mi.
 This rust free car has always lived in San Diego and I am it's 3rd owner.

 I paid $5,000 for this car.
 Had I not been so eager I might have picked it up for less but I wanted one and this was the best one I could find in this price range.
 One of the things I liked about this car is it came with lots of service records since the car was new (over $40K worth!) which I catalogued here images\850i.xls .
 As I work on the car I am finding a few things that were replaced but not listed in the records (a nice bonus) and lots of things that should have been replaced long ago but were not (valve cover gaskets for one).
 If you want to buy one of these cars I think the best car to look for is one where the owner has already put a bunch of money into it and has run out of patience and/or funds.
 You can put $5,000 into one of these cars very easily and the car won't be worth much more than it was when you started!
-I have spent more than $2,500 just in parts to overhaul the engine compartment... it is surprising how quickly it adds up!
+I spent over $2,500 just in parts to overhaul the engine compartment... it is surprising how quickly it adds up!

 I have the Radio and MID (trip computer/warning message display) out in the pic below.
 The MID had the classic missing pixels issue and has since been repaired with a new LCD and cable.